Setting up an in-house Archive

 Do have spare capacity, or contingency storage for new material in your archive store.

-Do store archives in archival-quality boxes - available from specialist suppliers listed at the Arcives and Records Association's directory of suppliers at: http://www.archives.org.uk/publications/arcdirectoryofsuppliers2010.html
+Do store archives in archival-quality boxes – available from specialist suppliers listed at the Arcives and Records Association’s directory of suppliers here.

-Do use “acid-free” archival quality folders and plastic sleeves, not office stationery, to store photographs and other fragile documents.
-For suppliers see http://www.archives.org.uk/publications/arcdirectoryofsuppliers2010.html
+Do use acid-free archival quality folders and plastic sleeves, not office stationery, to store photographs and other fragile documents.
+For suppliers click here.

-Don’t lend archives to thir parties unless you are sure they will treat them with care, and return them in one piece!
+Dont lend archives to third parties unless you are sure they will treat them with care, and return them in one piece!

 Large collections (>1000 boxes; multi-site location etc)